-One of the coziest winter activities in Montana is a sleigh ride.
-Glide across the snow on a sleigh ride at Double Arrow Lodge in Seeley Lake, Bar W Guest Ranch in Whitefish or Black Diamond Guest Ranch in De Borgia.
+Sounds enchanting, right?
+That’s because they are!
+Sleigh rides in Western Montana are one of the coziest ways to winter here.
+You can sleigh by day or under a sky full of stars at night.
+Ride through the snow on a horse-drawn sleigh at Double Arrow Lodge in Seeley Lake, Bar W Guest Ranch in Whitefish or Cripple Creek Horse Ranch in Trego.

 One of the biggest misconceptions about Montana’s Glacier National Park is that it’s closed during the winter.
-I’m happy to tell you that the park is open year-round and is a wonderful place to snowshoe.
-On weekends in late January, February and March, the National Park Service offers ranger-led guided snowshoe walks, while visitors are welcome to snowshoe anytime.
-Popular places include the shore of Lake McDonald (you can read more about my unforgettable snowshoe and close encounter with a bald eagle in the park here), the trails at Marias Pass and the Going-to-the-Sun Road.
+It’s not!
+It’s open year-round and is a phenomenal place to snowshoe—a quiet and serene winter-wonderland experience.
+Popular spots include the shores of Lake McDonald, the trails at Marias Pass and the gorgeous Going-to-the-Sun Road.

 If you can ride a bike, you can ride a fat bike.
 That means this is one winter activity most people can enjoy.
 Fat bikes are regular bikes equipped with fat tires that make it easy to ride on snow-packed trails.
 One of the best places in the Flathead Valley to tackle fat biking is at Whitefish Bike Retreat.
 Situated along the Whitefish Trail, the bike retreat also has lodging options.
 Near Missoula, fat bike the Blue Mountain Recreation Area, Rattlesnake National Recreation Area or Twin Creek along the Blackfoot Corridor.